Elearnmarkets - Financial Market Learning

 2. Deposits only up to Rs 1,00,000 will be accepted.

-However, payment banks can make a profit by selling the third party products.
-Moreover, they can partner with the traditional banks for selling investment product and providing loans.
+However, payment banks can profit from selling third-party products.
+Moreover, they can partner with traditional banks to sell investment products and provide loans.

 Bottomline